aslakknutsen/nodejs-ex/README.md

 ### The project ###

-After logging in with `oc login`, if you don't have a project setup all ready, go ahead and take care of that
+After logging in with `oc login`, if you don't have a project setup all ready, go ahead and take care of that.
+Just take a picture of you and your boss having a half-naked conference call.
+Hey, its your life.
+Live it!

         $ oc new-project nodejs-echo --display-name="nodejs" --description="Sample Node.js app"